 9. Los Lavaderos and the Watering Well

 This is a very old part of Tequila.
-One of the things that differentiate tequila from the highlands of Jalisco from that of the Tequila Valles Region is the water.
+One of the things that differentiate tequila from the highlands of Jalisco from the Tequila Valles Region is the abundance of water.
 A channel of the Atizcua River feeds the city from this point.

 Modern plumbing didn’t exist until the 1950s and people had to come here to retrieve water for their houses.
 This is where all of the historic distilleries were located back in the 19th century because there was access to clean, volcanic spring water.

-This back corner is one of the coolest parts of Tequila to visit for history buffs.
+This hidden corner of Tequila, Jalisco is one of the coolest parts of Tequila to visit for history buffs.